ResearchComputing/Documentation/docs/software/llms.md

 module load ollama
 ```
 :::{tip}
-If you would like to point to your own directory for the Ollama models, you can do this as you load the module e.g.:
+If you would like to point to your own directory that contains Ollama compatible models, you can do this as you load the module e.g.:
 ```
 export OLLAMA_MODELS=/projects/$USER/my_ollama_models; module load ollama
 ```